 The flavor of a persimmon is somewhere between a peach and a pear.

-Like a pear, the fuyu persimmon can be eaten while it’s crunchy or after it has ripened and become soft and juicy inside.
+Like a pear, the fuyu persimmon can be eaten while it’s still crunchy.
+But it tastes best after it has ripened to become soft and juicy inside.

 Eaten in hand like an apple, it can be devoured in its entirety, except for the occasional seeds and greenery on top.

 What kind of persimmon should I use?